arielmoguillansky/progress-task-widget/README.md

 ## How to use it

 `npm run build` creates a build directory with a production build of the app.
-Set up an HTTP server so that a visitor to the site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.
+Set up an HTTP server so that a visitor to the target site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.
+This widget relies on external stylesheets and js files, so they must be included as well in the target website.

 ## Available Scripts